Kirollous-Victor/Advanced-Ecommerce-Platform-Backend/README.md

 ### Security

-- **Laravel Sanctum:** For API authentication, allowing token-based authentication for SPAs and mobile applications.
+- **Laravel Sanctum/Passport:** For API authentication, allowing token-based authentication for SPAs and mobile applications and for OAuth2.
 - **Laravel Validation:** To ensure data integrity and security by validating user input.
-- **CSRF Protection:** Cross-Site Request Forgery protection for all forms and requests.

 ### Additional Tools

 - **Composer:** Dependency management for PHP, ensuring all required libraries and packages are up-to-date.
 - **Git:** Version control to manage code changes and collaboration.
 - **Docker (Optional):** For containerizing the application, ensuring consistent environments across development and production.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for review.

 ## License